Lithuanian declension

-The Lithuanian language's declension system is similar to declension systems in ancient Indo-European languages such as Sanskrit, Latin or Ancient Greek.
+Lithuanian has a declension system that is similar to declension systems in ancient Indo-European languages, such as Sanskrit, Latin or Ancient Greek.
 It is one of the most complicated declension systems among modern Indo-European and modern European languages.

 Traditionally, scholars count up to ten case forms in Lithuanian.
 However, at least one case is reduced to adverbs and certain fixed expressions and another is extinct in the modern language.
-So the official variant of Lithuanian has eight cases; moreover, the illative case can be replaced with the locative case.
+So the official variant of Lithuanian has seven cases; moreover, the illative case can be replaced with the locative case.
 The main cases are: